 The spinner-rig, a great success!

 The best spot with beautiful drills

 There we go!
-Not much later my left rod flies off into the distance.
-I got some extra space with this one, so I can pick it up nice and slow.
-During the drill the fish swims to the area with a lot of grass.
-There is something that gives the fish hope.
-I luckily managed to send him the other way and a nice drill follows.
+Not much later my left rod flies off.
+I got some extra space with this one, so I can pick it up nice and slowly.
+During the drill the fish swims to the area with a lot of weed.
+They will always search for a way to escape.
+I fortunately managed to pull him the other way and a nice drill follows.
 Magnificent!
 In addition to the satisfaction of the bite and that your tactics work, drilling fish is the best thing in the world.
-After trying to get away a few times, I managed to get the fish into my net.
+After a few unsuccessful escape attempts , I managed to get the fish into my net.

 In the meantime, I get another short bite on the other rod.
-I don’t take this too seriously, but after the second time that a beep comes up, I know for sure that something is not right.
+I don’t take this too seriously, though the second time the beep comes up, I know for sure that something is not right.
 Let’s see what’s up.
 I feel a bit of resistance but I immediately think that it’s a bream.
-It turns out to be a rudd, it got onto the small pop-up and hooked itself on the spinner-rig.
-I quickly get my rod back into the water with some loos boilies.
+It turned out to be a roach, who got onto the small pop-up and hooked itself on the spinner-rig.
+I quickly get my rig back into the water with some loose boilies.
 So far, this gets me some fish and I’m very satisfied.

 Let’s catch some fish!